ManuelLeeuwerik/iTOL_Label_Generator/README.md

 | "Download button not appearing" | Ensure valid columns are selected and all required settings are configured.
 Check for error messages in the UI |
 | "Excel sheet selection doesn't appear" | The file contains only one sheet and will be loaded automatically.
 No selection needed |

-> Compatible with: iTOL v7.51 (other versions not tested)
+> Compatible with: iTOL v7.51 (other versions not tested).
+This is an unofficial tool for generating annotation files compatible with iTOL and is not affiliated with or endorsed by iTOL.